achesnais/clj-jupyter/README.md

 This is a basic implementation of a Clojure kernel for Jupyter.
 It should in theory support most of what you'd expect of a basic Clojure Jupyter experience.

+You can read [this](http://achesnais.github.io/clojure/jupyter/2016/08/27/introducing-clj-jupyter.html) if you're wondering why I chose to build my own.

 ## Usage

 ### Vanilla kernel